-Please refer to "Operation" "Operation using GDS Management View" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide" about the operation method of GDS volume.
+Please refer to "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide" about the operation method of GDS volume.

 13. Create the GFS Shared File System using the same partition or the partition created in step 12.